chuise/dot-com/_posts/2015-03-18-self-destruction.md

 As designers I feel like our personal sites are often the cobbler's children.
 There's work to be done -- whether it be our day jobs or side projects.
 Our energies are devoted to things we build for other people.
 We rarely get a chance to spend time on ourselves, unless we're out looking for a job and trying to boost our portfolios.

 This site has been the bastard child of a weary cobbler for far too long, it's time it got a new pair of shoes -- even if they are a shitty pair of Zips.

+### Update
+I've started to clean things up since this post.
+The original version of the site [has been archived](http://v10.chuise.com "Version 10 &mdash; Annihilus") as will all future versions.